DevWithJas/PYTHON/README.md

-This python simple project showcase the Text it tokk from a pdf.
+This python simple project showcase the Text it took from a pdf.